kids-first/kf-germline-workflow/docs/GATK_GERMLINE_README.md

 Kids First Data Resource Center Single Sample Genotyping Workflow.
 This workflow closely mirrors the [Kids First DRC Joint Genotyping Workflow](https://github.com/kids-first/kf-jointgenotyping-workflow/blob/master/workflow/kfdrc_jointgenotyping_refinement_workflow.cwl).
 While the Joint Genotyping Workflow is meant to be used with trios, this workflow is meant for processing single samples.
 The key difference in this pipeline is a change in filtering between when the final VCF is gathered by GATK GatherVcfCloud and when it is annotated by VEP.
-Unlike the Joint Genotyping Workflow, a germline-oriented [GATK hard filtering process](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants) is performed and no CalculateGenotypePosteriors has been removed.
+Unlike the Joint Genotyping Workflow, a germline-oriented [GATK hard filtering process](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants) is performed and CalculateGenotypePosteriors has been removed.
 While somatic samples can be run through this workflow, be wary that the filtering process is specifically tuned for germline data.

 If you would like to run this workflow using the cavatica public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).